A&K Philanthropy: Our project in Peru

 With AKP support, the school will start building additional classrooms and plans to finish construction in early 2018.
 If all goes as scheduled and according to plan, the school will be able to start enrolling new students in March 2018.

 We’re optimistic about the opportunity to grow our support and welcome more children into education.
-AKP will be the official sponsor of the new pre-kindergarten classroom for children aged three and four years old.
+AKP will be the official sponsor of the new nursery classroom for children aged three and four years old.
 Our aim is to help make big improvements to the lives of people in this region.
 This project, and others similar to it, help to confirm that we can make a difference if we all work together for our children.

 Meet Janet Camacho, our AKP Peru Coordinator